igor32648/ABriefOnJavaThreads/README.md

 ![Image 7](assets/image7.png)

+#A simple divider using Threads

-Create and run a simple java calculator using Java Swing: package javathreads;
+Create and run a simple java divisor using Java Swing: package javathreads;

 ```